Qwen3.7-Max Deep Dive: How It Ranked #1 in China on Arena Blind Tests & Boosted Agent Capabilities (2026)

 1. Adaptive Tool Calling

-2. Code Generation + Self-Verification
+2. Code Generation with Self-Verification

-3. Autonomous Hardware Code Optimization (35-Hour Experiment)
+3. Autonomous Hardware Code Optimization (35-hour experiment)

 How Qwen3.7-Max Differs from the Qwen3.6 Series: Is Migration Worth It?